p5k369/displaycal-py3/README.md

 3- Install DisplayCAL through PyPI:

-   Run the following in the command prompt:
+   After both Python and Visual Studio Build Tools are installed run the following in the command prompt:

    ```shell
    pip install displaycal